 Of course, this line gets blurry very fast.

 Because I would argue the Big Bad Wolf of folklore functions as a commentary on people, rather than the danger of talking wolves.
 However, I wouldn't describe the Big Bad Wolf as a Monster.
-Similarily, Dragons were far more a warning against sin and greed than against giant lizards (especially how Christianity used them).
+Similarly, Dragons were far more a warning against sin and greed than against giant lizards (especially how Christianity used them).
 And it's only been in the last maybe ten years we've started looking into the softer side of our monsters - sparkly vampires and tortured werewolves.

 How Twilight should have ended...